Raptr

 Raptr was a social-networking website and instant messenger developed by Raptr, Inc. intended for use by video game players.
 Dennis Fong, co-founder of Xfire, founded the company Raptr, Inc. in 2007; it is located in Mountain View, California.
 The company raised 12 million dollars in funding from investors including Accel Partners and Founders Fund.
 The service was shut down on September 30, 2017.
-The site currently redirects to the wallpapers.com page for Ford Raptor wallpapers.

 Software

 The client, which was a downloadable application for Microsoft Windows, supports Yahoo!
 Instant Messenger, GTalk, Windows Live Messenger, Xfire, ICQ, and Facebook Chat protocols and allows users to import their Xbox Live, PlayStation Network, and Steam accounts.
 It also included other features such as game/achievements tracking, in-game overlay, and game management.
 Raptr offers a few images showing a user's game statistics for use in signatures.

 Screenshot of the Raptr client interface which a user can download.

 On the website, users added video games to their profile, as well as track game play time and achievements, share reviews, game related information, and game activity.
 Raptr let users publish their gaming accomplishments to sites like Twitter, Plurk, FriendFeed, and Facebook.

 One of the main features was Raptr rewards, a program where users earn a currency, called Raptr points, while playing or gaining achievements, those points could be exchanged for various rewards such as in-game items, avatars, new games, etc. In February 2014, AMD invested in Raptr, which improved the reward system, allowing users to earn points for optimizing their games with the app and added discounts and giveaways for real hardware.

 Raptr launched in a closed beta on February 2, 2008, and launched an open beta to the public on September 3, 2008.

 Raptr had partnerships with video game publishers Activision & Ijji, and the Raptr client was bundled with the PC release of Red Faction: Guerrilla.
 In December 2009, Raptr partnered with GameSpot to provide both communities with extra features.